Multiband dispersion and warped vortices of strongly-interacting photons: Results

 As evident from the geometry, single-ahead configurations begin to experience three-photon interaction at an `earlier' $R=(x_1+x_2+x_3)/\sqrt{3}$ compared to pair-ahead configurations.
 They develop stronger correlations during propagation, further reducing the wavefunction symmetry.
 This effect is amplified by the group velocity dependence on photon-photon interaction.
 Since a closely spaced photon pair moves faster than a single photon \cite{firstenberg2013attractive,Bienias2014,Chang2022}, the single-ahead configurations gradually compact and interact more, while in pair-ahead configurations, the single photon lags behind.

-This behavior is captured by the multiband model Eq.~\eqref{eq:twothree} in numerical wavefunction evolution (Fig.~\ref{fig:Dirac}h).
-It yields a reduced $C_{3v}$ symmetry, with correlations building up faster for single-ahead compared to pair-ahead configurations.
-In contrast, the single-band model retains the $C_{6v}$ symmetry (Fig.~\ref{fig:Dirac}g).
+This behavior is captured by the multiband model Eq.~\eqref{eq:three} in numerical wavefunction evolution (Fig.~\ref{fig:Dirac}f).
+It yields a reduced $C_{3v}$ symmetry, with correlations building up faster for single-ahead compared to pair-ahead configurations, as evident in Fig.~\ref{fig:Dirac}f by the greater accumulated conditional phase along the green lines relative to the red lines.
+In contrast, the single-band model retains the $C_{6v}$ symmetry (Fig.~\ref{fig:Dirac}e).
 The three-photon interaction ultimately produces a phase vortex ring \cite{DroriScience2023}, which the multiband model predicts to exhibit a trigonal warping (Fig.~\ref{fig:Dirac}i).
 We further explore this warping in the next section.

-Figure \ref{fig:System:G3}b provides experimental evidence of the broken $C_{6v}$ symmetry in $g^{(3)}(\eta,\zeta)$ measurements.
-Here $\eta=t_{21}/\sqrt{2}$ and $\zeta=(t_{13}+t_{23})/\sqrt{6}$ are the temporal Jacobi coordinates ($t_{ij}=t_i-t_j$).
-Note that the $\zeta$ values for pair-ahead and single-ahead configurations have opposite signs compared to the spatial $\upzeta$.
-In the data, the pair-ahead configuration (red lines) exhibits bunching ($g^{(3)}>1$), due to two-photon attraction \cite{firstenberg2013attractive} and remains largely unaffected by the lagging photon.
-Conversely, in the single-ahead configuration (green lines) the pair attracts the leading photon, reducing the probability of detecting the triplet ($g^{(3)}<1$) at a finite time interval.

-To analyze these results and the vortex warping, we developed a full numerical model to simulate the exact dynamics in a Gaussian-shaped atomic cloud, extending previous two-photon models \cite{Gorshkov2011Sep,Peyronel2012}.
-The model, detailed in Methods, covers all 27 space sections.
-It provides the complete three-photon wavefunction $\psi(x_1,x_2,x_3)$ with its $3^3=27$ components inside the cloud (central section), as well as the experimentally accessible correlation functions $g^{(3)}$ and $\phi^{(3)}$ as a function of the photon detection times outside of the cloud.
-The latter involves propagating the remaining two (or one) photons, conditioned on the detection times of the first (or second) photon.
-Figure \ref{fig:System:G3}c presents the simulated $g^{(3)}$, accurately capturing all experimental features.

-\section{Trigonal warping of three-photon vortices}
+\subsection{Trigonal warping of three-photon vortices}